didactek/deft-mcp2221/README.md

-# deft-mcp2221-i2c-gpio
+# deft-mcp2221

-A Swift library for using the Microchip MCP2221A USB breakout adapter in I2C and GPIO applications.
+A Swift library for using the Microchip MCP2221A USB breakout adapter in I2C applications.
 Uses the [libusb HID API](https://github.com/libusb/hidapi) system library bridged to Swift to interface with the drivers provided by the host OS.

 ## Overview